byui-cit/cit470/ab5/README.md

 ## Scoring Rubric
 - If your tutorial satisfies every requirement outlined above, you will earn a passing score (one point).
 - If your tutorial does not satisfy any one of the above requirements, you will earn no points.
 Your team must then address any deficiencies and re-upload corrected documents until you earn the passing score.

+## Hints
+- For this lab task, just keep your RADIUS configuration simple.
+Let your local user database be a plaintext configuration file that contains usernames and passwords.
+  - *(Note: in an enterprise deployment, a plaintext username/password data table would **not** be acceptable.
+IT professionals would look for a way to encrypt the username/password configuration, rather than just leave it in plaintext.
+In fact, most IT professionals would instead configure the RADIUS server to be a proxy to some other secure authentication service, such as a Microsoft Active Directory domain controller.
+That way there would be no need to store confidential username/password credentials on the RADIUS server itself.)*
+- The current standard default ports for RADIUS protocol traffic are 1812/udp and 1813/udp.
+However, you may find RADIUS implementations that use the older legacy ports 1645/udp and 1646/udp.
+Make sure you know whether the RADIUS client on your firewall expects to use current or legacy ports for its RADIUS messages, and that you configure your secure-facing firewall and your RADIUS server to use the expected port numbers.
+- There is a `radius-test` command-line client you can use to test your RADIUS server; use it as a local troubleshooting tool.